Jaycar-Electronics/rPi-Project-Controller/README.md

   * This makes it easy to separate the rPi/Python application and the website, as we could easily create more apps, such as a phone application, that uses the same method to communicate to the flask app.

+* `JSON` ties in closely with REST, and stands for "JavaScript Object Notation" - it can bundle data together (much like a python dictionary, if you are familiar with Python) and is easy to convert between JSON and string objects.
+In the example below, the data sent back is a Javascript object: `{'real name': 'John Doe'}`, Note that Javascript objects are surrounded by `{}` characters, much like Python dictionaries.

 #### RestAPI Example
-An example of a REST Api:
+An example of a REST API:

-some service, such as a phone or web app, sends a HTTP request to `somewebsite`:
+Some service, such as a phone or web app, sends a HTTP request to `somewebsite`:
 ```javascript
 GET api.somewebsite.com/users/436345645
 ```